chainflip-io/chainflip-backend/state-chain/pallets/cf-staking/README.md

 Claiming is a bit more involved.
 In order to claim available stake, active validator nodes must generate a valid threshold signature over the claim arguments and a nonce value.

-This then allows anyone to craft a valid `StakeManager::claim` smart contract call.
+The user requests a claim, by calling the `claim` extrinsic (normally via the CLI).

+A `RegisterClaim` call is then broadcast to the Ethereum network.
+The transaction fee is paid by the authority network.

-When called, `StakeManager::claim` will emit a `Claimed` event.
-This event is then witnessed on the state chain to update the validator's balance.
+The user then needs to execute the claim on the `StakeManager` contract.
+Executing, i.e.calling `StakeManager::claim` (normally done via the Staking app UI) will emit a `Claimed` event.
+This event is then witnessed on the state chain to update the validator's balance on chain.

 A validator can have at most one open claim at any given time.
-If a validator submits a new claim this replaces any existing claim.

-### Signatures

-Once the CFE has generated a valid signature for a claim, it should be posted back to the chain via `post_claim_signature`.
+They must either execute the claim, or wait for expiry until initiating a new claim.

 ## Dependencies